vivachu/slate/source/includes/_authentication.md

 Parameter | Required | Description
 --------- | ------- | -----------
-twitterToken | true | A valid Twitter auth token.
+twitterToken | true | A valid Twitter auth token. twitterSecret | true | A valid Twitter secret that pais with the auth token.

 <aside class="success">
 The user object and the user's authentication token is returned.